Yadgah/scripts/source_update/README.md

 ## Usage

-The `setup.sh` script will perform the following tasks:
+The `main.sh` script will perform the following tasks:

 1. Clone the Yadgah repository from GitHub.
 2. Set up a Python virtual environment.